MarkKoz/tweet-pnd/README.md

 term/phrase first before searching for currencies.

 ### Configuration
-A file named `config.json`, located in `/res/`, is used as the configuration of the bot.
-Below is the base configuration for the bot:
+A file named `config.json`, located in `/src/` (same directory as `bot.py`), is used as the configuration of the bot.
+Below is the base configuration for the
+bot:

 ```json
 {